Maasai Mara, Maasai Mara and Southern Kenya, Kenya

 Located in a secluded valley in the north of the Masai Mara Northern Conservancy, at an altitude of 6,200 feet, Mara House overlooks the famous Ol Chorro waterhole.

 How to get there

-8.5 hour international flight from London to Nairobi Jomo Kenyatta Airport, then its 30 minute by road to Wilson Domestic Airport.
-Scheduled flights from Nairobi’s Wilson airport to Ngerende airstrip take about 1 hour.
-Guests are met on arrival and it's then a 45 minute game drive to the house.
+It is an 8-hour 30-minute international flight from London to Nairobi Jomo Kenyatta Airport, then it is a 30-minute transfer by road to Wilson Domestic Airport.
+Scheduled flights from Nairobi’s Wilson airport to Ngerende airstrip take about 1-hour.
+Guests are met on arrival and it's then a 45-minute game drive to the house.